The Daily Apple™© Volume 2, Number 10

 5. Diet:

 eating.
-Food additives, such as flavor enhancers, artificial flavors,
+Food additives, such as flavor enhancers,

-artificial colors, artificial sweeteners, and preservatives, as well
+artificial colors, artificial sweeteners, and

 as hormones and antibiotics, are chemicals.
-Some are known to
+Some are

 be hazardous and others are suspect.
-These should be avoided.
-In
+These should be

-addition, excess sweets, starches, and fats should be avoided.
+addition, excess sweets, starches, and fats should

-Your diet should contain fresh fruits and vegetables, lean meats,
+Your diet should contain fresh fruits and

 fish, and low-fat dairy products.
-Excess salt can be a problem.
+Excess salt can be

 Obesity or overweight is a major health hazard.